hermsicle/Bamazon/README.md

 -price (cost to customer)
 <br>
--stock_quantity (how much of the product is available in stores) -Populate this database with around 10 different products. (i.e. Insert      <br>"mock" data rows into this database and table).
+-stock_quantity (how much of the product is available in stores) -Populate this database with around 10 different products. (i.e. Insert "mock" data rows into this database and table).

 Then create a Node application called bamazonCustomer.js.
 Running this application will first display all of the items available for sale.
 Include the ids, names, and prices of products for sale.